 The above will mean even more plant life can flourish in areas that we do not know about or do not have access to, such as tucked away grass verges or small private greens.
 We know this will occur as seeds are being captured in the wings of birds and dropped far and wide, as well as be seeds being passed through their system allowing for them to germinate.

 Please feel free to visit the Beekeeper in Buckingham Park to answer more questions on Bees and pollinators.
 If you know of any areas that could lend themselves nicely to being a pollination runway, please contact Parks.

-March 3 is Wildlife Day, and I want to take this opportunity to showcase the power of nature, and how much we depend on nature for our basic life.
+The 3rd of March is Wildlife Day, and I want to take this opportunity to showcase the power of nature, and how much we depend on nature for our basic life.

 Last week I touched on the physical side of things, from food, carbon capture and even natural defences.
 This week I would like to discuss the impact that it has on the mind and body as well as allowing for a greater sense of wellbeing, and connectivity among all walks of life.

 Most of us would've seen or heard of a sensor garden, which Parks are working in partnership with Sight Support Worthing to create a sensory Garden in Steyne Gardens.
 Parks are a great way for all of us to benefit from the great outdoors.

 Photo: Flower in Beach House Park, Worthing